Akawi85/Email-classification-with-bert/README.md

 ### [Data Preparation, Tokenization and Modelling](https://github.com/Akawi85/Email-classification-with-bert/blob/main/train_model.ipynb)
 ##### Preparing the Dataset
-From the problem statement, the sample emails provided by Mary constituted solely the dataset used for training this model.
-The sample email are just eleven (11) and since Mary is classifying the email into just two exclusive classes, a binary classification approach was adopted in executing the task.
+From the problem statement, the sample emails provided by Mary made up the dataset used for training this model.
+The sample email are just eleven (11) and since Mary is classifying the emails into just two exclusive classes, a binary classification approach was adopted in executing the task.
 Since the dataset is so small, the correct class labels were manually allocated to each example email and loaded as a pandas dataframe.
 See [the notebook](https://github.com/Akawi85/Email-classification-with-bert/blob/main/train_model.ipynb) for details on approaches taken in preparing the dataset.

 ##### Tokenization and Modelling
 The curated/preprocessed dataset was tokenized using the pretrained `bert-base-uncased` checkpoint.
 The same pretrained checkpoint was used for training the model using the `AutoModelForSequenceClassification` API.
-The model trained on the sample emails dataset for 20 epochs and achieved an `accuracy` and `f1` scores of `1.0` and `1.0` on the training dataset respectively.
+The model trained on the sample emails dataset for 20 epochs and achieved `accuracy` and `f1` scores of `1.0` and `1.0` on the training dataset respectively.
-This metrics are highly flawed because we are evaluating on the same training set and can be ascribed to overfitting, but since we have no test set to evaluate on given the size of the sample data, we can assume that for the model to overfit at 20 epochs, it actually did well in learning to classify the training dataset to the extent of overfitting.
+These metrics are highly flawed because we are evaluating on the same training set and that can be ascribed to overfitting, but since we have no test set to evaluate on, given the size of the sample data, we can assume that for the model to overfit at 20 epochs, it actually did well in learning to classify the training dataset to the extent of overfitting.
 All the model training checkpoints and weights were downloaded and saved in the [custom_model](https://github.com/Akawi85/Email-classification-with-bert/tree/main/custom_model) directory.

 The [train_model.ipynb](https://github.com/Akawi85/Email-classification-with-bert/blob/main/train_model.ipynb) script shows how all of the data preparation, tokenization and modelling steps were implemented.